 My Car Accident Story

 Article Note: This is a guest post from THE Wife, who has a car accident story to share.
 Yes, she’s OK.
 No, that is not the photo of her car accident (which was significantly less dramatic, fortunately).
 And Yes, I have forgiven her.
+She has since gotten in another accident, so I thought it best to highlight what to do when in an accident (before leaving the scene) to get the best result with insurance companies.

 It was a nice sunny Saturday, Cinco de Mayo to be exact, and I was driving home from grocery shopping.
 Traffic was heavy as usual downtown, yet fluid in movement.
 Students from the local university were outside drinking, partying, and taking in the sun.